Fundaugurluu/pusula_talent_academy/README.md

  Aciklama NVARCHAR(500)
 );

-Question:
-1. What could be the reasons for the performance degradation?
+#Question:1.
+What could be the reasons for the performance degradation?
 a) Continuous insertion into the same table
 Since data has been inserted into the same table every day for 5 years,
 the data volume has grown significantly, causing performance issues.